 Setting up a category is necessary for your site because it helps users to find out and read all the posts in a specific category of their interest.
 This way, they can learn more about what your authors publish and can come back again to read the new posts.

-There are times when author of a post doesn't add any category or the post might be so unique that it cannot be categorized.
-In that case, showing “uncategorized” in place of category is not a good option.
+There are times when the author of a post doesn't add any category or the post might be so unique that it cannot be categorized.
+In that case, showing “uncategorized” in place of the category is not a good option.
 Sometimes the form, through which data is submitted, may not have any category field.
-Then the default category set for that post type, will show up as category.
-A default category, is what you set from backend.
-So even when authors don't add category, their post is being categorized under a specific category.
+Then the default category set for that post type will show up as a category.
+A default category is what you set from the backend.
+So even when authors don't add a category, their post is being categorized under a specific category.
 Here is how you can do it:

-Navigate through: User Frontend > Post Form.
-Select an existing form or add a new form.
-Then select Post Settings.
+To do that, navigate to User Frontend > Post Form.
+And then select an existing form or add a new form.
+After that, select Post Settings.
 You can see Post Type and Default Post Category.
 If your post type is “post”, you will see all the categories that are applicable for this type of post.
 If it is a page, you will see corresponding categories.

-You can set default category to “Miscellaneous”, if it cannot be categorized in any other category.
+You can set the default category to “Miscellaneous” if it cannot be categorized in any other category.